Jon Batiste and joyful performances highlight Grammy Awards - NewsBreak

 Yet Batiste captured the mood of a night where, despite some somber moments, the live performance skills of music’s best artists were on full display after COVID-19 had put much of the concert industry on pause.

 “I was having such a good time,” Batiste said backstage after the show, describing the moment when Lenny Kravitz announced his best album victory.
 “I was hanging with my family, when my name came and the ‘We Are’ title was said by Lenny — such a full circle moment because we played together when I was 16.
-It was surreal.”
+It was surreal.”‘Fill the silence with your music,’ Zelenskyy tells Grammys

 The versatile Batiste, music director on Stephen Colbert’s “Late Show,” also won Sunday for his song “Cry,” the video for “Freedom” and his work with Trent Reznor and Atticus Ross on the soundtrack for “Soul.”